diskerror/EFI/README.md

   * VirtualSMC.kext

 # Results
-Works with Monterey 13.5 with USB ports mapped.
+Works with Ventura 13.6 with USB ports mapped.
 Bluetooth and Wi-Fi are not working.
 Nothing is over-clocked.
 The system does *not* recognize the Apple Watch for unlocking.

 # License
 This project is a combination of others' licenses.
 See those projects for licensing.